FantasyNitroGEN/visallo/docs/configuration.md

 ## Docker

-If you are running Visallo processes in Docker the same configuration loading will occur but within the docker container.
-This directory is exposed in the `docker/visallo-dev-persistent/opt/visallo` under your visallo source tree.
+If you are running Visallo processes in Docker the same configuration loading will occur but within the docker container. `docker/run-dev.sh` copies the example files to `docker/visallo-dev-persistent/opt/visallo/config` which is mapped to `/opt/visallo/config` inside the Docker container.